LayerDE/USBaspV2-stuff/README.md

 Check your config:
-Check that avrdude can connect to the USBasp In the windows command window, type avrdude -c avrisp -P <prot of arduino> -b 19200 -p m8 -v
+Check that avrdude can connect to the USBasp In the windows command window, type

+COM3 is my COM port of the arduino avrdude -c avrisp -P COM3 -b 19200 -p m8 -v

 If everything is connected correctly you should see a load of information about the USBasp board that you are about to program, like this